danielg0/fyp/report.md

 ### Abbreviated Runs

-Evaluating a whole benchmark suite with a simulator's cycle-accurate model is temporally expensive, requiring weeks or months of CPU time for a single run, but running in functional model will not produce as accurate performance metric values.
+Evaluating a whole benchmark suite with a simulator's cycle-accurate model is temporally expensive, requiring weeks or months of CPU time for a single run, but simulating with a functional model will not produce as accurate performance metric values.
 To alleviate this, we can run our functional simulator for a few hundred million instructions to skip the program initialisation, then switch to our cycle-accurate simulator and continue running for hundreds of millions of instructions, using that model to collect a final performance metric.
 In 2003, [@fixme] observed that "more than half of [papers in the last year] in top-tier computer architecture conferences presented performance claims extrapolated from abbreviated runs", but this approach can produce misleading results, as it may not accurately represent long-term program behaviour [@fixme].

 ## Sampled Simulation Techniques

 ![Potential sets of samples for the different techniques, based on (X Fig 6.2)](diagrams/sim-sample-techniques.drawio.svg)

-For the reasons mentioned when discussing abbreviated runs, we want to simulate a subset of a program's complete execution.
-There are three main approaches for sampling a simulation of a program (9 Ch 6), that can produce results that are representative of a programs varying behaviour:
+In order to achieve a balance between the accuracy of a microarchitectural simulation and speed of a functional model, we can run a cycle-accurate simulator on a subset of a program's complete execution.
+There are three main approaches to sampling a program (9 Ch 6) that can produce results that are representative of a programs varying behaviour:

 - Random sampling, where we distribute the sets of instructions that we sample randomly throughout the entire execution
 - Periodic sampling techniques, such as SMARTS (see Section X.Y), where those sets are distributed regularly throughout the execution - the distance from one set to the next is predetermined